stuebersystems/doc.showtime.en/README.md

 This is the English documentation for CONFIRE SHOWTIME.
 The documentation is Open Source and we have implemented it using [GitBook](https://github.com/GitbookIO/gitbook).

-> ## Important information:
-> The open source version of GitBook used here is no longer under active development.
-The current version of GitBook is not open source.
+:fire: *The open source version of GitBook used here is no longer under active development.
+The current version of GitBook is not open source.*

 ## Install GitBook for Windows